Philip Green made a fortune out of his shopping empire Arcadia – but has left 15,000 workers to pay the price for its

 Philip Green now spends his days on a £100 million super-yacht named ‘Lionheart’, in tax haven Monaco.

-How can it be right that they retire in luxury, while shop workers stand to lose their jobs and up to a quarter of their pensions?
+How can it be right that they retire in luxury, while shop workers lose their jobs and up to a quarter of their pensions?

 The government should step in to force Green to pay back the money he took from Arcadia workers.